 Faith by which we believe or faith which we believe?

-Dr. Johanna tells us why Eunuchs are important and why you need to know about them to be a better Christian.
+Dr. Johanna tells you what ‘faith’ means and why you need to know it to speak Christian better.